matheuscastro77/pokedex/README.md

 ## Functionalities

 - [x] `Home` → Each page contains 20 Pokemons, and for each new page, a new request for 20 more Pokemons.
-- [x] `Add to Pokedex`The user receives a list of pokemons from the API.
+- [x] `Add to Pokedex` → The user receives a list of pokemons from the API.
 He can store Pokemons in his Pokedex by clicking on each one.
 - [x] `Pokedex` → User is able to see Pokemons that have been added to their Pokedex.
 - [x] `Pokemon Detail` → It is possible to go to a Pokemon details page by clicking on it, being in both Home and Pokedex.
 - [x] `Responsive`→ Responsive for mobile.